khyatith/Clustering-newsgroup-dataset/README.md

  To test the quality of the resulting clusters :

 1. Homogeniety: degree to which clusters contain element of the same class

 2. Completeness : degree to which all elements belonging to certain category are found in a cluster

 3. V-measure : mean of homogeniety and completeness

 4. Silhouette score : how similar an object is to its own cluster .

 The result is not fantastic.
-The value for silhouette score is very less which means that the sample is on or very close to the decisin boundary between 2 neighboring clusters.
+The value for silhouette score is very less which means that the sample is on or very close to the decision boundary between 2 neighboring clusters.
 Also, completeness scores tells us that there were definitely points that were not put in the right cluster.

 ## Improvements to the algorithm: